A history of successful thermal heavy oil projects

 - Field facilities development including pad and pipeline design, road and earthwork design

-- Full construction management capabilities including contracting strategies, HSE administration and commissioning
+- Full construction management capabilities including contracting strategies, HSSE administration and commissioning

 Skillful construction management and a world class safety rating